System Design Space

 Terraform/OpenTofu

-Standardized multi-cloud provisioning and mature provider ecosystem.
+Standardized resource provisioning, multi-cloud scenarios, and a mature provider ecosystem.

 Pulumi/CDK